aitrailblazer/asap/README.md

 With over thirty years of industry insight, we aim to deliver a product that exceeds expectations and drives success for IT professionals.
 The success of ASAP depends on factors including market demand, technological capability, competition, and execution strategy.

 In recent years, the software industry, especially AI integration, has grown rapidly.
 Developers face increasing pressure to swiftly adapt to technological changes and deliver advanced solutions promptly.
 The demand for automation tools that streamline development workflows is rising.
 In 2023, 82% of IT leaders emphasized the standardization and efficiency of processes as their top priorities.

+COSE proved to be valuable and we would develop it further.

 ### Market Demand